Skip to main content

 • Editing templates — Any structural work is better done on desktop

 My mobile usage accounts for about 20% of my total Notion time.
 Desktop handles the heavy lifting.
+I suspect most Notion users have a similar split, but not sure if anyone's published actual data on that.

-Free vs Plus Plan
+Free vs. Plus Plan

 Notion's free plan is genuinely generous: